Watchdog finds GOP congressman harassed staff, drank while serving as White House physician - The Boston Globe

-The Department of Defense inspector general concluded in an unreleased report that Rep. Ronny Jackson, R-Texas, “disparaged” his subordinates, including pounding on the door of a woman who worked for him in the middle of the night during a presidential trip, and engaged in problematic drinking while working as the top White House physician.
+The Department of Defense inspector general concluded in a report that Republican Representative Ronny Jackson of Texas, “disparaged” his subordinates, including pounding on the door of a woman who worked for him in the middle of the night during a presidential trip, and engaged in problematic drinking while working as the top White House physician.

-The report, which was obtained by The New York Times, shed light on a number of rumors that had dogged Dr. Jackson beginning in 2018, after former President Donald Trump nominated him to lead the Veterans Affairs Department.
-After allegations emerged that Jackson had improperly distributed prescription drugs, created a hostile work environment and had problems with drinking, the White House withdrew his nomination.
+The report, which was obtained by The New York Times and released Wednesday, shed light on a number of rumors that had dogged Jackson beginning in 2018, after former president Donald Trump nominated him to lead the Veterans Affairs Department.
+After allegations emerged that Jackson had improperly distributed prescription drugs, created a hostile work environment, and had problems with drinking, the White House withdrew his nomination.

 Advertisement